tofickbrodaga/meepdd/README.md

 - 👀 I'm interested in science and VR/AR,
 I have my own lab in Sirius Park on Immunology and Biomedicine
 - 🌱 I am currently learning and proficient in programming languages such as:
-- Python -  junior lvl
+- Python -  nedojunior-nedobeginner lvl
-- C++ - beginner lvl
 - C# - beginner lvl

 <!---